conlpate/dsc-phase-3-project/README.md

 ## Introduction

 "*Defund the Police*" is not a new rallying cry.
 Per [The Guardian, June 2020](https://www.theguardian.com/us-news/2020/jun/05/defunding-the-police-us-what-does-it-mean), "For years, community groups have advocated for defunding law enforcement - taking money away from police and prisons - and reinvesting those funds in services."
-They estimate the movement has existed for **five years or more,** perhaps taking root after the shoooting of Michael Brown in 2014.
+They estimate the movement has existed for five years or more, gaining ground after the fatal shoooting of Michael Brown in 2014.

+As calls to defund the police gained traction, *The Washington Post* began tracking fatal police shootings in the U.S starting in 2015 ([Washington Post Database Overview](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/?itid=lk_inline_manual_3)).

-However, since the murder of George Floyd in the summer of 2020, calls to defund the police have increased in both frequency and volume.
+Since the murder of George Floyd in the summer of 2020, calls to defund the police have increased in both frequency and volume.
 As quoted above, rarely does the movement advocate for a dismantling of police departments; rather, it a movement demanding a restructuring and/or a reallocation of law enforcement funds toward more relevant services.

-While calls to defund the police gained steam, *The Washington Post* began tracking fatal police shootings in the U.S starting in 2015 ([Washington Post Database Overview](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/?itid=lk_inline_manual_3)).

 Perhaps one of the sharpest illustrations of a need to reallocate funding toward more appropriate services came with the death of Daniel Prude.